kaanksgn/Pokedex/README.md

 ### Add New Pokemon

 A Card-like button is added to the end of the Pokemon List for adding a new Pokemon.
-That button triggers a pop-up for basic informations of the new Pokemon.
+That button triggers a pop-up for basic information about the new Pokemon.

 ![Add New Pokemon](assets/addpokemon.png)